How to Restore Your Gut Health After Taking Antibiotics

 Another case in which we strongly recommend taking probiotics along with antibiotics is in babies who have gone through previous courses of antibiotics.
 Studies have shown that each new course of antibiotics adds to the risk of developing a chronic immune-mediated disease such as asthma and eczema [14]–[17].

-You can do this with Tiny Health microbiome testing, which:
+You can do this with Tiny Health gut microbiome tests, which:

-• Gives you the ability to detect antibiotic resistant genes
+• Give you the ability to detect antibiotic-resistant species

-• Helps you to gauge responsiveness to antibiotics in the future
+• Help you gauge responsiveness to antibiotics in the future

-• Shows whether or not you still need probiotic support
+• Show whether you still need probiotic support

-• Reveals any antibiotic signatures that are linked to an increased risk of developing eczema or allergies during pregnancy and a baby’s first year
+• Reveal any antibiotic signatures that are linked to an increased risk of developing eczema or allergies during pregnancy and a baby’s first year

 References